 for producer services in amounts that Company reasonably deems appropriate and commercially reasonable within, from time to time, prevailing music industry marketplace parameters.

 [Recording costs are one of the costs that the company will accrue, along with the other costs calculated in its cost recovery, to compute its total out-of-pocket costs to be recovered in the calculation of net receipts to determine whether there is a net profit to split with the artist.]

 Arrangements on Digital Rights

-If the artist's deal with the label, however, is for a fifty-fifty split of net, the artist will do much better than a royalty deal of 15%.
-On a fifty-fifty split of the net, even with an aggregator, the artist will see about 25¢ (70¢ minus 15% or 10¢ to the aggregator, minus 9.1¢ mechanicals, divided by 2), plus mechanicals at 9.1¢, for a total of 34.5¢, whereas with the royalty deal, the artist will see just 15¢ against a 99¢ retail download, plus the 9.1¢ for mechanicals if the song is the artist's, for a total of 24.1¢.
+If the artist’s deal with the label, however, is for a 50-50 split of net, the artist will do much better than a royalty deal of 15%.
+On a 50-50 split of the net, even with an aggregator, the artist will see about 25 cents (70 cents minus 15% or 10 cents to the aggregator, minus 9.1-cent mechanicals, divided by 2), plus mechanicals at 9.1 cents, for a total of 34.5 cents, whereas with the royalty deal, the artist will see just 15 cents against a 99-cent retail download, plus the 9.1 cents for mechanicals if the song is the artist’s, for a total of 24.1 cents.

-The other consideration to keep in mind is whether the label will account on a fifty-fifty split separately for the digital downloads or whether it will apply its receipts from that distribution mechanism against its costs in the physical medium.
-There also are some labels that have taken the approach that they will only distribute product digitally and leave rights to sell the masters in physical media, such as CDs (physical rights), at least to some extent, to the artist, and then reassume physical rights if the artist gets sufficiently established so that the costs of being in the physical market are more likely to be covered by receipts from that market.
+The other consideration to keep in mind is whether the label will account on a 50-50 split separately for the digital downloads or whether it will apply its receipts from that distribution mechanism against its costs in the physical medium.
+The former clearly is better, but not too likely.
+Some labels have taken the approach of distributing the product only digitally and leaving rights to sell the masters in physical media, such as CDs and vinyl (physical rights), at least to some extent, to the artist, and then reassume physical rights if the artist gets sufficiently established so that the costs of being in the physical market are more likely to be covered by receipts from that market.